On the correspondence of deviances and maximum likelihood and interval estimates from log-linear to logistic regression modelling: Results

 {\it Proof:} The proof is given in the Appendix.

-The proofs for Theorem 1 and Theorem 2 also consider the case where factors present in the log-linear model disappear from the logistic regression model, and some of the contingency table cells are merged.
-For completeness, our proofs include the case where all factors in $\mathcal{P} \setminus \{ Y \}$ are present in the logistic regression model.
-Theorem 3 postulates that $n_{lt}=n_{ll}/2$, either because all factors in $\mathcal{P} \setminus \{ Y \}$ are present in the logistic regression, or because counts in cells with the same cross-classification considering $x_{.q+1},\hdots,x_{.P}$ are not merged.
+The proofs for Theorems 3.1 and 3.2 include the case where factors present in the log-linear model are not present in the corresponding logistic regression and some of the contingency table cells are collapsed together.
+For completeness, our proofs also include the case where all factors in $\mathcal{P} \setminus \{ Y \}$ are present in the logistic regression model.
+Theorem 3.3 postulates that $n_{lt}=n_{ll}/2$, i.e. the number of proportions fitted by the logistic regression should be half the number of cell counts in the contingency table.
+This happens either because all factors in $\mathcal{P} \setminus \{ Y \}$ are present in the logistic regression, or because counts in cells with the same cross-classification considering $x_{.q+1},\hdots,x_{.P}$ are not collapsed.
+This is important for observing equal deviances for the log-linear model and the corresponding logistic regression.
+Intuitively, when $n_{lt}=n_{ll}/2$, the number of observations fitted by the logistic regression is in direct correspondence with the number of observations fitted by the log-linear model.
+When $n_{lt}<n_{ll}/2$, a logistic regression model with the same number of parameters fits a smaller number of observations, something that naturally results in a smaller deviance compared to the deviance observed when the contingency table is not collapsed.
+This is illustrated in Section 4 with the analysis of a real data set.

-{\bf Theorem 3:} Assume that the log-linear model contains all possible interaction terms between the categorical factors in $\mathcal{P} \setminus \{ Y \}$.
+{\bf Theorem 3.3:} Assume that the log-linear model contains all possible interaction terms between the categorical factors in $\mathcal{P} \setminus \{ Y \}$.
 Assume also that the corresponding logistic regression is fitted to a dataset where $n_{lt}=n_{ll}/2$.
 Then, the deviance of the log-linear model equals the deviance of the corresponding logistic regression.

 {\it Proof:} The proof is given in the Appendix.